MapoftheInternet.com

 over 3000 screens at 1280 x 1024 resolution !

-In Map mode, you can set the height and width of the grid display.
+In Map GRID mode, you can set the height and width of the grid display.

 Enter W=50 or W=100 for a wider grid, W=256 to map entire rows,